 History: PA 99-173 enacted the credit effective with the 1999 income year.
 PA 00-203 defined "use value" of the donated land and provided a 10-year carryforward.
 PA 04-200 changed the carryforward period to 15 years and added water companies to the list of recipients of donated land.
 PA 09-3 (JSS) extended the carry forward period for unused credits from 15 to 20 years effective with the 2000 income year.
+PA 13-232 extends, from 15 to 25 years, the maximum time during which taxpayers may carry forward the corporation business tax credit for donating land for educational uses.

-4. Employment expansion
+3. Employment expansion